April 28, 2025

 Texas

 There are currently no Texas laws requiring that employers provide sick leave, paid or unpaid.
-However, eligible employees may have limited leave protections under the federal Family and Medical Leave Act.
+However, eligible employees may have limited leave protections under the Federal Family and Medical Leave Act.

 For more information, contact the Texas Workforce Commission.